-- demonstrated for requiring a longer period, in which case the appropriate person(s) will be notified of the delay and of an expected response date. - 55.
+- 54. The PI will produce a final report of their findings within 20 working days of receipt of the allegation of misconduct, except where good reason can be demonstrated for requiring a longer period, in which case the appropriate person(s) will be notified of the delay and of an expected response date. - 55.
 The PI and the Registrar shall have the discretion to apply one or more of the following: - 55.1.
 Dismiss the allegation of misconduct, in which case the matter is closed, and no record is retained of the allegation after the right-to-appeal timeline has elapsed.
 In this case the accuser has the right to appeal. - 55.2.
 Require the accused to apologise in specified terms to one or more named persons by a specific date. - 55.3.
 Issue a verbal warning, which means that no immediate punishment is imposed but if a further case of misconduct occurs within the following six months the accused will then be dealt with for both offences. - 55.4.
 Issue a formal written warning with or without the requirement that they sign a Behavioural Code of Conduct Contract to remain on the accused's permanent record for the duration of their registration with the College, which will be taken into consideration if a further proven case of misconduct occurs at any time. - 55.5.
 Instruct the accused to attend a workshop(s) aimed at addressing the misbehaviour. - 55.6.
 Stay the case pending criminal investigations/legal proceedings. - 55.7.
 Refer the incident of misconduct to the SDP. - 55.8.
 Any other appropriate and proportional penalty. - 56.
 The PI will: - 56.1.
 Contact the accuser and inform them of the outcome where appropriate and subject to confidentiality. - 56.2.
 Contact the accused and inform them of the outcome. - 57.
-The Registrar may provide details of the case to the student's PT and/or Head of Faculty/Director of Postgraduate Studies, who may comment upon the student's conduct with regards to the case in any subsequent letters of commendation or references provided for the student.
+The Registrar may provide details of the case to the student's PT and/or Head of Faculty/Programme Director/Residence Life Manager, who may comment upon the student's conduct with regards to the case in any subsequent letters of commendation or references provided for the student.